szymonmichalski/starid-1/docs/index.md

 *6.11.2017*

-neural machine translation [baseline framework](https://github.com/tensorflow/nmt) is working. next step is getting geometric and identifier languages into the framework, in the place of vietnamese and english in this case. this involves a vocabulary for each, containing the frequent nouns and verbs. we'll focus on identifying ten stars at first, and explore what their vocabularies look like.
+neural machine translation [baseline framework](https://github.com/tensorflow/nmt) is working. next step is getting geometric and identifier languages into the framework. this involves a vocabulary for each, containing the frequent words. we'll focus on identifying ten stars at first, and explore what their vocabularies look like.

 *5.11.2017*